-A segment of a phenyene chain $G\in \mathcal{C}_{h}$ is a maximal linear sub-chain.
-Denote by $S$ a non-terminal segment of a phenyene chain $G$.
-We call $S$ a non-zigzag segment (resp., a zigzag segment) if it's two neighboring segments lie on the same sides (resp., on different sides) of the line through centers of all hexagons and quadrilaterals on $S$.
+A segment of a phenylene chain $G\in \mathcal{C}_{h}$ is a maximal linear sub-chain.
+Denote by $S$ a non-terminal segment of a phenylene chain $G$.
+We call $S$ a non-zigzag segment (resp., a zigzag segment) if it's two neighboring segments lie on the same sides (resp., on different sides) of the line through centers of all hexagons and squares on $S$.